atariusarmstrong/bartel/README.md

 ====
 ### Unit 2 Project by Atarius Armstrong

 Bartel is a fullstack application where users can log their favorite bars and restaurants to go day drinking.
+As someone who enjoy's a daytime beverage while on vacation, I figured it would be useful to have an app where people can see where they might want to visit while on vacation.

 [Heroku Deployment](https://frozen-shore-29155.herokuapp.com/)